 Prosecutor Toby Shook stood first to address the jurors: Here is a slightly modified excerpt of his opening statement, delivered December 3, 1991:

-And with that, the Court called upon Brad Lollar for the Defense.
+The Court called Brad Lollar for the Defense.
 He would outline the two theories mentioned above – a rush to judgement, and a set of alibis.
-He had one more surprise for the jurors, an alternate suspected killer named Axton Schindler, the man that Albright leased his house to that was found with the prostitute named Tina.
+He had one more surprise for the jurors: an alternate suspected killer named Axton Schindler, the man that Albright leased his house to that was found with the prostitute named Tina.
 Here is a modified version of Mr. Lollar’s opening statement:

 Ladies and Gentlemen, I guess that is trial surprise number 1 – we are not trying one murder case, we are trying 3.
 And in effect, we are not trying 3, we are trying 4.
 Because I am going to bring in another case that the State has accused Charles Albright of, and then dismissed when they found out about our alibi.
 Now their evidence in that fourth case is the same type of evidence which they are going to try to use in the three cases.
 It will show the flimsiness of the State’s case.
 The State’s case is built on sand, and when that sand will shift, as it surely will, their house will collapse.
 The state is going to present for you the testimony of prostitutes, the kind that live from one injection to the next, and they are not credible.
 The State will present scientific evidence which they say links Charles Albright to the commission of these offenses.
 We will show you from our expert through the best lab in the world that the evidence does not show Albright’s guilt.
 The State says they have a circumstantial evidence case against Charles Albright.
 I beg you to pay attention to the circumstances.
 I will suggest to you that every piece of evidence that they present to show that he is guilty can easily be construed as something that shows he is not guilty.
 I cannot imagine a more violent death.
 You are not going to see pictures of one dead prostitute, but 4, three of which have their eyes cut out.
 I am going to ask that you get beyond these pictures, and get to the real issue: whether or not Charles Albright is a serial killer of prostitutes or whether he is a man unjustly and unfairly accused.
 I generally trust police officers, but we will show you that the police officers involved in this case were under extreme public pressure to find a suspect.
 Homicide detectives exaggerated evidence in order to get search and arrest warrants.
 There will not be one witness that places these women together with Charles Albright at the time of their deaths.
 Not one witness.
 There is no murder weapon.
 They have never found the murder sites.
 They don’t know where the murders took place.
 We are prepared to show you exactly where Charles Albright was at the time these women were killed.
 We will present his 4 alibis for your consideration, and our evidence will convince you he is not guilty.
 Now, one further thing, we are going to show you that there is another suspect out there by the name of Axton Schindler, and there is evidence which links him to some of the murders.
 The reason that we do that is because I am going to show you that the evidence which they say tends to indicate Charles Albright’s guilt, we can turn right around and say where it points to another person just as much.
 We hope to present Axton Schindler as a witness to you.
 Both sides are looking for him now.

 Prosecutor Toby Shook began his case against Albright with the Shirley Williams murder in March.
 He next presented the killing of Mary Pratt, ending with the killing of Susan Peterson.
 The order of presentation of all three was essentially the same: the discovery and identity of the bodies, the cause of death and findings at autopsy, including the collection of hairs and fibers.
-He next outlined how Albright became a suspect, linking together what we’ve referred to as the “homicide chain,” calling the women that you have heard about already – Cathey, Mary, Edna, Tina, Brenda and Veronica.
-The women shared their experiences with Albright, including where they met him, how they met him and what he made them do, and how he treated them.
-Their testimony tied him not only to the 3 victims in the case around the times of the offenses, but also the locations where the killings were most likely carried out, and also proved that he not only knew about the dumpsite locations, but had frequented them.
-Not to mention the fact that he owned property immediately adjacent to the field identified by Tina that contained Shirley William’s raincoat and the blue blanket.
+He next outlined how Albright became a suspect, linking together what we’ve referred to as the “homicide chain,” calling the women that you have heard about already: Cathey, Mary, Edna, Tina, Brenda and Veronica.
+The women shared their experiences with Albright, including where they met him, how they met him, what he made them do, and how he treated them.
+Their testimony tied him not only to the 3 victims in the case around the times of the offenses, but also the locations where the killings were most likely carried out.
+They also proved that he not only knew about the dumpsite locations, but had frequented them, added to the fact that he owned property immediately adjacent to the field identified by Tina that contained Shirley William’s raincoat and the blue blanket.